satishgunjal/satishgunjal.github.io/_portfolio/100_Multimodal_Bot_Solution.md

 This made our bot applications fulproof and created solid base for building feature rich bots for our customers.

 I am now working on final part of this statergy where I would like to create our own NLU engine using opensource API like RASA to handle the intent matching and entity extraction.
 Since we are already gain the expertise to handle channel session management, external webhook management and event management we need our NLU engine to do intent matching and entity extraction only.
 This is still work in progress.

+# Role & Responsibilities
+* Architect
+* Design and develope the chatbot solution and lead the team
+* Lead the chat bot projects and POC
+* Partner collaboration

 # Multimodal Bot Architecture
 High level architecture of multimodal bot solution is as below